 Apples

 One of the people who I had discussions with was the late George Motz of Balsam Lake, WI.
 He told me that he had an orchard for 40 years, never sprayed and never had a real worm problem.
 He said he always kept geese in the orchard.
 The concept is that the geese will keep the ground free from apples that drop and also catch a lot of insects.
-The idea sounded good to me, so I got geese!
+The idea sounded good to me.
+I had geese in the orchard for several years, but now the USDA rules do not allow livestock in the Orchard.

-There will be a natural lime spray used on the trees before they blossom.
+There is a natural lime spray used on the trees before they blossom.
 The lime is a natural product designed to smother any insect eggs hiding on the bark of the trees.

 ― Bill Z.